Why is it important to read the small print…

 For additional information in connection with the formation of a contract, please refer to our previous blog, available here.

-Another example could the taking a loan from a bank.
+- Another example could be taking a loan from a bank.
 It is important to read the terms of the contract to be aware of the duties you must adhere to and familiarise yourself with the additional charges if you default on payments.
-As you may be aware, default on repayments or breaching some of the loan terms may have serious consequences, in particular if you or someone else have offered to stand as guarantors.
+As you may be aware, default on repayments or breaching some of the loan terms may have serious consequences, in particular, if you or someone else have offered to stand as guarantors.

 In both scenarios above, the terms of the contract and/or the small print may contain important information that you should be aware of together with information about what the bank or the car representative respectively, are allowed to do to recover the monies from you.